hailingfang/documentation/file-format/plink-bed-file.rst

 Plink BED file
 ===============

+The Plink BED file is used to store genotype data for individuals and must be accompanied by the .bim and .fam files.
+Both the .bim and .fam files are plaintext files, with the .bim file containing variable information and the .fam file containing individual information

 .fam file
 ============

-fam file is a plaintext file without header line. and one line per sample with six fields.
+Fam file is a plaintext file without header line. and one line per sample with six fields.

 .. code::